mparker2/mparker_phd_thesis/chapter_6/text.md

 ### Differential Splicing Analysis

 For differential splicing analysis, we identified novel splice junctions in our RNAseq dataset to augment the existing Araport11 annotation.
 Splice junctions for each gene were extracted from reads mapped to correct strand of the annotated gene body using Python and `pysam` version 0.14.0 [@Heger2014].
-Junctions were kept if they were supported by at least 20 reads across all samples.
+Junctions were kept if they were supported by at least 20 reads across all samples, to remove low frequency junctions.
 Differential splice junction usage between NMM and DMSO treatments was then conducted in R using `limma-voom` and `DiffSplice` [@Ritchie2015; @Law2014], and P values were adjusted using Benjamini Hochberg correction. `limma` version 3.34.6 was used.
 Differentially utilised junctions were identified using an absolute log2 fold change in expression of 0.5 and an FDR of 0.2.
 Unstrigent thresholds were used due to the low read counts associated with splice junctions, to capture as many true positives as possible.
 Differential junction usage code is available in Appendix \ref{differential_splicing_analysis}.

 To produce junction categories based on relation to reference annotation, Araport11 GTF annotation [@Cheng2017] was flattened using the python module `CGAT.GTF` version 0.2 [@Sims2014] to produce a single model for each gene, which was converted to bed12 format.
 This was then used to identify junctions which shared one or both of their donor and acceptor sites with reference introns.
 These were labelled "alternate" and "constitutive" junctions, respectively.
 Constitutive junctions which spanned an internal exon where labelled "skipping" junctions.
 Junctions which were contained wholly within a single contiguous exonic region were labelled as "retained intronic / exitronic" (the distinction between these is whether retention or splicing of the region is more common).
 Finally, junctions which do not contain a donor or acceptor present in the reference, and which span a mixture of exonic and intronic regions, were labelled "other" junctions.
 Violin plots of distribution of junction type expression, and stacked barplots of class distribution amongst differentially utilised junctions, were produced using `seaborn` and `matplotlib` [@Hunter2007; @Waskom2014].
 Code is available in Appendix \ref{differential_splicing_analysis}.